 While porcini mushrooms are common in many types of European cuisine, they are just beginning to gain popularity in other parts of the world and becoming a common ingredient in soups, sauces, pasta dishes and more.

 Porcini mushrooms are low in calories but rich in many important nutrients, including protein, dietary fiber and iron.

-In addition to the above nutrients, porcini mushrooms also contain vitamin A, vitamin C and calcium.
+In addition to the above nutrients, porcini mushrooms also contain vitamin A and vitamin C.

 Porcini vs. Shiitake

 Porcini mushrooms are often compared to shiitake mushrooms thanks to their similar earthy, meaty flavor.
 However, there are many distinct differences between these two types of popular mushrooms.

 While shiitake is typically cultivated, porcini mushrooms are usually wild because they require a host plant to grow.
 Shiitake mushrooms also tend to have more of a garlicky flavor with less earthiness than porcini mushrooms.

 In terms of nutrition, dried shiitake mushrooms are lower in calories but also contain less iron and less than half of the fiber and protein found in dried porcini mushrooms.

 However, both types of mushrooms can be a healthy addition to your diet.
 Include a few servings per week of both to a nutritious and well-balanced diet, and take advantage of the many health benefits they each have to offer.